 - iv) Consideration of the recommendations made by a committee; - v) Review of delegation arrangements to committees, subcommittees, staff and other local authorities; - vi) Review of the terms of reference for committees; - vii) Appointment of members to existing committees; - viii) Appointment of any new committees in accordance with standing order 4; - ix) Review and adoption of appropriate standing orders.
-NB: Financial Regulations are reviewed by the Finance Committee held in May/June and adopted at the June Full Council meeting. - x) NB: Review of arrangements (including legal agreements) with other local authorities, not for profit bodies and businesses to be reviewed by the appropriate committee. - xi) Review of representation on or work with external bodies and arrangements for reporting back; - xii) In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii) NB: Review of inventory of land and other assets including buildings and office equipment to be by reviewed by Asset Management Committee in May/June/July and approved at June/July Full Council meeting.
-NB: Confirmation of arrangements for insurance cover in respect of all insurable risks to be undertaken by the Finance Committee in May under delegated powers.; NB: Council's and/or staff subscriptions to other bodies to be reviewed at the Finance Committee in May/June and approved by the June Full Council. - xiv) Review of the Council's complaints procedure; - xv) NB: Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); to be reviewed by the Finance Committee in May/June and approved by the June Full Council. - xvi) NB: Council's policy for dealing with the press/media to be reviewed by the Staffing & Resources Committee and approved by the following Full Council meeting.
-NB: Council's employment policies and procedures to be reviewed by the Staffing & xvii) Confirming the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.
-NB:
+NB: Financial Regulations are reviewed by the Finance Committee held in May and adopted at the June Full Council meeting. - x) .
+NB: Review of arrangements (including legal agreements) with other local authorities, not for profit bodies and businesses to be reviewed by the appropriate committee. - xi) Review of representation on or work with external bodies and arrangements for reporting back; - In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii) NB: Review of inventory of land and other assets including buildings and office equipment to be by reviewed by Asset Management Committee in May/June and approved at June Full Council meeting.
+NB: Confirmation of arrangements for insurance cover in respect of all insurable risks to be undertaken by the Finance Committee in May under delegated powers.; NB: Council's and/or staff subscriptions to other bodies to be reviewed at the Finance Committee in May and approved by the June Full Council. - xiv) Review of the Council's complaints procedure; - xv) NB: Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); to be reviewed by the Finance Committee in May and approved by the June Full Council. - xvi) NB: Council's policy for dealing with the press/media to be reviewed by the Staffing & Resources Committee and approved by the following Full Council meeting.
+NB: Council's employment policies and procedures to be reviewed by the Staffing & Resources Committee and approved by the following Full Council meeting.
+NB: Council's expenditure incurred under s137 of the Local Government Act 1972 or the general power of competence to be reviewed by the Finance Committee in May and be approved by the June Full Council.Confirming the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.
+NB: The dates are determined earlier in the council calendar to ensure that diary commitments are made.